Reading time: 11 min.

 But if your hair is thin in your fringe and hairline area, the cylinder will not look full and compact, making it tricky to achieve the desired retro look.

-While different types of bangs normally work well with a ponytail, top-knot or bun, this is usually not the case for a thinning fringe.
+While different types of fringes normally work well with a ponytail, top-knot or bun, this is usually not the case if they are fine or sparse.

-That is because with the rest of your hair pulled back, your bangs will become the focus of attention and this can make the thinning more visible.
+That is because with the rest of your hair pulled back, your bangs will become the focus of attention and this can make the thinning more conspicuous.

-A colourful headdress, such as a scarf or headband, can often be a style saviour on a bad hair day or if you are experiencing hair loss.
-However, if you have a thinning fringe and leave it out of your headdress, it will attract attention, making your hair loss more noticeable.
+Colourful headwear, such as a scarf or headband, can often be a style saviour on a bad hair day or if you are experiencing hair loss.
+However, if you have a thinning fringe and leave it out of your headband, it will attract attention, making your hair loss more noticeable.

 How can I make my thinning fringe appear fuller?